NicholasCStanley/LiDiff/README.md

 To setup the code run the following command on the code main directory:

 `pip3 install -U -e .`

+**Note:** The codebase has been updated to support modern dependencies including PyTorch 2.0+, PyTorch Lightning 2.1+, and diffusers 0.24+.
+See the [Recent Improvements](#recent-improvements) section for details.

 ## SemanticKITTI Dataset